fleetdm/fleet/docs/Deploying/Configuration.md

 Applies only when `osquery_enable_async_host_processing` is enabled.
 Timeout of the lock acquired by a Fleet instance to collect host data into the database.
 If the collection runs for too long or the instance crashes unexpectedly, the lock will be automatically released after this duration and another Fleet instance can proceed with the next collection.

 It can be set to a single duration value (e.g. "1m"), which defines the lock timeout for all async host processing tasks, or it can be set for specific async tasks using a syntax similar to an URL query string or parameters in a Data Source Name (DSN) string, e.g. "label_membership=2m&policy_membership=5m".
+When using the per-task syntax, omitted tasks get the default value.
 See [osquery_enable_async_host_processing](#osquery_enable_async_host_processing) for the supported async task names.

 - Default value: 1m
 - Environment variable: `FLEET_OSQUERY_ASYNC_HOST_COLLECT_LOCK_TIMEOUT`